syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 # Selection in .NET MAUI Autocomplete (SfAutocomplete)

-The [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) allows user to select a single item from dropdown list.
+The [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) allows user to select single or multiple items.
+The selection mode can be set by using the `SelectionMode` property.
+There are two different selection modes: Single and Multiple.

 ## Single selection